JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 services.AddSingleton<IMetrics>(metrics);
 ```

-3. Create a private variable `IMetrics` and inject in the constructor of the Worker.
+3. Create a private variable of type `IMetrics` and inject it in the constructor of the Worker class.

 4. Define `TimerOptions`: